trychlos/pwix-editor/README.md

         Trace upload configuration and operations

-    - `TE_VERBOSE_WARN_CREATE`

-        Warns when trying to create a new document while user is not allowed to

-    - `TE_VERBOSE_WARN_DELETE`

-        Warns when trying to delete a document while user is not allowed to

-    - `TE_VERBOSE_WARN_READ`

-        Warns when trying to display an existing document while user is not allowed to

-    - `TE_VERBOSE_WARN_UPDATE`

-        Warns when trying to update an existing document while user is not allowed to

 Please note that `pwixI18n.configure()` method SHOULD be called in the same terms both in client and server sides.

 ## Provides